TanStack/router/docs/framework/react/quick-start.md

 })
 ```

+> [!TIP]
-> 🧠 If you are not using Vite, or a bundler at all, you can check out the [File-Based Routing](../guide/file-based-routing) guide for more info.
+> If you are not using Vite, or any supported bundler, you can check out the [File-Based Routing](../guide/file-based-routing) guide for more info.

 Create the following files: